bossanova808/CommerceMailer/README.md

 To install CommerceMailer, follow these steps:

+* Download the latest release from the releases tab
 * Upload the commercemailer/ folder to your craft/plugins/ folder.
 * Go to Settings > Plugins from your Craft control panel and enable the CommerceMailer plugin.
 * Click on “Mailer for Commerce” to go to the plugin’s settings page, and configure the plugin.